open-component-model/ocm/README.md

 # Open Component Model

-This projects provides a go library binding for working with the Open Component Model (OCM)
+This project provides a go library binding for working with the Open Component Model (OCM)

 It supports an extensible set of repository bindings for OCM repositories: